What is trade?

 The real challenge starts once the order has been placed.
 It percolates down to several channels that use various assets to get the job down.
 Assets such as a bank, commodity, etc. have to be allocation right and quick to deliver the trade experience smoothly.

 This process can be made efficient by proper Asset Management courses.
 Trades are then recorded in the whole operating system and are also brought into the Risk management system which will help in reducing risks associated with a particular deal and maximize value.

 The trade is then validated by several teams and various sets of parameters.
 Various stable and dynamic parameters are considered and are validated before the actual trade takes place.
 Assets such as currency have to be allocated and depreciation sand appreciation parameters have to be brought into the picture.

 This step is one of the most important steps of the Trade Life cycle.
 Various confirmations are made by both the parties in terms of delivery and payment of the products or services involved in a trade settlement.
 All of this is done at least a day before the settlement takes place.
 This provides a window to both the parties to make necessary changes to the trade deal.

 This is the step where the commodity or the service gets delivered to the buyer.
 The buyer gets the required in exchange for cash.
 Also, buyers get security in exchange for cash.
 If the case is of derivatives, a particular currency is also delivered in return for some other currency.

 This step involves the bookkeeping and recording of transactions to meet the necessary accounting details of both the buyer and the seller.
-This also involves vouching, matching ledger accounts, etc. With effective training in the capital market training and various asset management courses, this process can be made much easier and convenient to implement.
+This also involves vouching, matching ledger accounts, etc. With effective training in the Certificate course in Banking and Finance and various asset management courses, this process can be made much easier and convenient to implement.